shubham-namdeo/UDM-Assignment/UDM/Assignment1.md

 ```

 ## Step 6: Link Party to ContactMech
-Associate each contact record with your party.
+Associate each contact record with your party using PartyContactMech

 ```xml
 <PartyContactMech partyId="P2025080401" contactMechId="CM2025080401" fromDate="2025-08-04 20:00:00" />